rufio-tf2/reed-config/README.md

 ##### Alert Spy-On-Engi

-[`alertSpyOnEngi`](./autoexec.cfg#L9) - alls the "Incoming!" alert, and prints a message informing your team that a spy is actively sapping the engineer's buildings.
+[`alertSpyOnEngi`](./autoexec.cfg#L9) - calls the "Incoming!" alert, and prints a message informing your team that a spy is actively sapping the engineer's buildings.

 If a spy catches an engineer alone, it can be difficult for him to deal with him by himself while preserving all of his buildings.
 Often he has to choose between running the spy off, or removing his sappers.

+Arguably this should call the "Help!" alert (`voicemenu 2 0`), but it's less common.
+I think I trust my teammates to react quicker to "Incoming!".

 #### Shift Modifier